 What will it cost?

-$1,089 for Anne Arundel County residents, including tuition, fees and DANB test fee.
-OCA 348 - Dental Assisting and Radiology now qualifies for our new deferred payment plan. ***There is an additional $5.00 fee for Out of County residents.
+$1,209 for Anne Arundel County residents, including tuition, fees and DANB test fee for OCA 348. $100 for Anne Arundel County residents for OPA 334.
 Please contact the AACC Bookstore for information on textbook.
 Visit www.aacc.edu/coned/payment for more information.

 What are the requirements?

 Students must have a high school diploma or have passed the GED exam.
 English as a Second Language students must earn a composite score of 310 or better on the level of English Proficiency exam, or successfully complete Capstone Level ESL coursework.
-Finally, applicants must take the Health Profession Arithmetic Placement Test with a composite score of 27 or better.
-For more information please visit Health Profession Arithmetic Placement Test.
+Students must score into an 8th grade reading level as measured by the TABE assessment given at orientation; meet with a transitions coordinator, and demonstrate a desire and willingness to work in the dental field upon completion.

 How do I enroll?